-In the year 2018 Saroni was awarded the Ms India Australia Goodwill Ambassador title at the Miss/Mrs/Mr India Australia beauty pageant organised by Miss India Australia Corporation, for her contribution to social causes.
-As a prelude to the commemoration of the 150th Birth Anniversary of Mahatma Gandhi last year, on 5th of October 2018, Saroni assisted Dr. Partha Gangopadhyay, Executive Director, Mahatma Gandhi Research Centre, India & Associate Professor, School of Business, Western Sydney University, in conducting the International Peace, Security and Development workshop, in Western Sydney University, Parramatta.
+In 2018 Saroni was awarded the Ms India Australia Goodwill Ambassador title at the Miss/Mrs/Mr India Australia beauty pageant organised by Miss India Australia Corporation, for her contribution to social causes.
+As a prelude to the commemoration of the 150th Birth Anniversary of Mahatma Gandhi in 2019, on 5th of October 2018, Saroni assisted Dr. Partha Gangopadhyay, Executive Director, Mahatma Gandhi Research Centre, India & Associate Professor, School of Business, Western Sydney University, in conducting the International Peace, Security and Development workshop, in Western Sydney University, Parramatta.
 As a keynote speaker and presenter at the workshop Saroni spoke on ‘The role of film and modern media in perpetuating peace’.
 Saroni along with Professor Partha did a video interview with Stephen Killelea AM, Founder, Institute for Economics and Peace, to be screened at the workshop.

 “As an actor and connoisseur of the arts, I truly believe that art is a platform that showcases and also weaves together diverse cultures.
 It transcends all barriers, it doesn't conform to the limitations of language, faith, geography, race or nationality.
 If we look at some of the diverse ethnicities that participate in these initiatives, including members of the Arts & Entertainment industry, many of us, have experienced war and conflict in our homeland.
 Art & artists, are therefore an integral catalyst in uniting people, celebrating our rich cultural heritage, and perpetuating a culture of peace and harmony.”

-Last year Saroni received the ‘Peace Ambassador’ award by International Women’s Peace Group (IWPG), for her continued efforts and contribution as a volunteer, towards the community.
+In 2019 Saroni received the ‘Peace Ambassador’ award by International Women’s Peace Group (IWPG), for her continued efforts and contribution as a volunteer, towards the community.
 Supported by community volunteers, multi-cultural organisations, NGOs, the Consulate General of India in Sydney, City of Parramatta Council and Western Sydney University, Saroni was an integral part of the ‘Mahatma-150’ core team, a conglomeration of individuals from different walks of life and expertise in various field of work with a common goal to perpetuate and celebrate the peace icon, Mahatma Gandhi’s values, teachings and his 150th Birth Anniversary.

 In the face of the bushfire catastrophe in Australia, Saroni conducted a donation drive, ‘Gift of Giving Back to the Community’ at TAFE NSW, Strathfield.
 The proceeds went to the Addison Road Community Centre Food Pantry, committed to supporting social justice, environment conservation, fair trade, community solidarity, the homeless and the less-privileged, living in Australia.